nihas101/java-chip-8-emulator/README.md

 ## Manual

 ### Input
-The Emulator expects a **US keyboard layout** and has the following standard key assignments:
+The emulator expects a **US keyboard layout** and has the following standard key assignments:

 | Chip-8 keys   | Keyboard keys   |
 | ------------- | --------------  |